containers/nri-plugins/docs/resource-policy/policy/balloons.md

 used.

-If the namespace does not match, the container is assigned to the special `default` balloon, that means reserved CPUs unless `MinCPUs` or `MaxCPUs` of the `default` balloon type are explicitely defined in the `BalloonTypes` configuration.
+If the namespace does not match, the container is assigned to the `default` balloon type.
+Parameters for this balloon type can be defined explicitly among other balloon types.
+If not defined, a built-in `default` balloon type is implicitly appended at the end of the balloon types list.

 ## Metrics and Debugging